-Join Steve Caplin for an in-depth discussion in this video Flipping the entire image, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Flipping the entire image, part of Digital Painting in Photoshop: Day for Night.

 With all this rain sloshing about, we're going to need a reflection in that wet …road surface.
 Normally, we'd create this kind of …reflection simply by flipping a copy of the image vertically. …Let's try that now and see what happens.
 So, we'll hide the rain layer, select all. …And from the Edit menu, we can choose Copy Merged. …This makes a copy of the visible part of the image, as if it was a single layer. …So, when we now Paste, that's what we see, the copy of this image.…